image

 • Identify potential risks early in the project

-• Develop mitigation strategies before implementation begins
+• Develop mitigation strategies before the work commences

-• Minimise costly changes during later stages.
+• Minimise costly changes during the later stages of the project.

 Limitations of the waterfall method